-- Once you have decided on a band you will then need to decide on a mark within the band. - You will decide on the mark to award based on the quality of the answer; you will award a mark towards the top or bottom of that band depending on how students have evidenced each of the descriptor bullet points. - You will modify the mark based on how securely the trait descriptors are met at that band. - You will need to go back through the answer as you apply the mark scheme to clarify points and assure yourself that the band and the mark are appropriate.
+- Once you have decided on a band you will then need to decide on a mark within the band. - You will decide on the mark to award based on the quality of the answer; you will award a mark towards the top or bottom of that band depending on how students have evidenced each of the descriptor bullet points. - You will modify the mark based on how securely the bullet point descriptors are met at that band. - You will need to go back through the answer as you apply the mark scheme to clarify points and assure yourself that the band and the mark are appropriate. - Please note that the number of bullet points in the band descriptor does not directly correlate to the number of marks in the band descriptor.

-Assessment criteria for the Higher tier
+Assessment criteria for the higher tier